Echo & the Bunnymen: Heaven Up Here

 Beginning in April 1981, the band commenced another round of touring to promote the forthcoming album.
 This included their first North American dates in New York, Toronto, Pittsburgh, Detroit, Chicago, Boston, San Francisco, and Los Angeles.
 After another round of shows in the UK and Europe mid-year, they returned to America for more shows during October, and in November they made their only visit to Australia, including a show on 11 November at the Manly Vale Hotel on Sydney's northern beaches.
 This was recorded, and four tracks from that concert were subsequently included as bonus tracks on the 2003 CD reissue of the second album.

 Heaven Up Here was recorded at Rockfield Studios in Wales during March, and was released in May 1981.
 Produced by the band and Hugh Jones, it proved a very positive and enjoyable recording experience for the band, and became an even bigger critical and commercial success, reaching the UK Top Ten (No. 10), although "A Promise", the sole single lifted from the album, only reached UK No. 49.
-The cover image continued the elemental theme of Crocodiles, and depicted the group standing on a beach, with their backs to the camera, looking out to sea, silhouetted against a bank of storm clouds at sunset, with a flock of seagulls flying across sky in front of them.
+In July that year, Rolling Stone described them as "the best band to come out of Liverpool since the Beatles".
+The album's cover image continued the elemental theme of Crocodiles, and depicted the group standing on a beach, with their backs to the camera, looking out to sea, silhouetted against a bank of storm clouds at sunset, with a flock of seagulls flying across sky in front of them.
 The photograph was taken on the beach at Porthcawl in South Wales on a day off from recording.
 According to photographer Brian Griffin, they had to use buckets of fish offal to entice the seagulls to fly through the shot.
 Manager Bill Drummond and Korova label head, Rob Dickins, reportedly hated the image and Atkins, Griffin and the band had to fight to have it accepted as the cover shot.